Buying a new home is stressful and exhilarating!

 Beware of contracts that appear to charge you finance fees (origination fees, prepaid points, “buyer” fees) then appear to deduct these fees from the “Amount financed” as if you are not actually required to pay them.
 You will pay these, plus interest.

 If the dealer tells you that a family member with better credit must co-sign or even buy the home for you, that family member may end up the permanent owner of the home.
-Dealers may promise to change these arrangements in the future, but be unable to fulfill such promises.
+Dealers may promise to change these arrangements in the future, but they will be unable to fulfill such promises.
 This has actually happened in my extended family.
-A son and his wife needed his parents to co-sign.
+A son and his wife needed his parents to co-sign with the promise that in a couple of years the young couple could refinance and put the home completely into their name.
 They later found out that his parents names are the only ones listed on the contracts and it cannot be changed until it’s completely paid off.
-It’s a situation that’s best to stay away from.

 Get details of these “buy-for” deals, such as the date ownership transfers, in writing.
 Also make certain that all the blanks on the contracts are filled in when you sign them.
 When you leave the closing, take fully signed copies of the contracts with you.
 None of that “we’ll send them to you” stuff!